robotframework/robotframework/doc/userguide/src/GettingStarted/Installation.rst

 a new major version, for example, from 2.8.5 to 2.9, but uninstalling the old version is always safer.

-A very nice feature of pip package manager is that it automatically uninstalls old versions when upgrading.
+A very nice feature of :prog:`pip` package manager is that it automatically uninstalls old versions when upgrading.
 This happens both when changing to a specific version or when upgrading to the latest version: